The principle of least action in the space of K\"ahler potentials: Least action in and

-It is clear that (7.1) follows even if $L$ is not positively homogeneous but $L$ plus a constant is.
-Since a general $L$ is the supremum of Lagrangians of form positively homogeneous plus constant, see Theorem 2.4, (7.1) holds in complete generality. \end{proof}
+follows.
+This is true even if $L$ is not positively homogeneous but $L$ plus a constant is.
+Since a general $L$ is the supremum of Lagrangians of form positively homogeneous plus constant, see Theorem 2.4, (7.3) follows for a general $L$. \end{proof}